oshodiS/RepoAgent/repo_agent/chat_langchain/README.md

 ## ✨ Features

-- **Automatically detects changes in Git repositories, tracking additions, deletions, and modifications of files.**
+- **🤖 Automatically detects changes in Git repositories, tracking additions, deletions, and modifications of files.**
-- **Independently analyzes the code structure through AST, generating documents for individual objects.**
+- **📝 Independently analyzes the code structure through AST, generating documents for individual objects.**
-- **Accurate identification of inter-object bidirectional invocation relationships, enriching the global perspective of document content.**
+- **🔍 Accurate identification of inter-object bidirectional invocation relationships, enriching the global perspective of document content.**
-- **Seamlessly replaces Markdown content based on changes, maintaining consistency in documentation.**
+- **📚 Seamlessly replaces Markdown content based on changes, maintaining consistency in documentation.**
-- **Executes multi-threaded concurrent operations, enhancing the efficiency of document generation.**
+- **🕙 Executes multi-threaded concurrent operations, enhancing the efficiency of document generation.**
-- **Offer a sustainable, automated documentation update method for team collaboration.**
+- **👭 Offer a sustainable, automated documentation update method for team collaboration.**
+- **😍 Display Code Documentation in an amazing way. (with document book per project powered by Gitbook)**

 ## 🚀 Getting Started